Last Updated on November 15, 2021 by Ruchika Gupta

 If the images aren’t optimized for better rankings, your website might lose a chance to rank on Google images.
 As a newbie blogger, you don’t want to miss any chance to rank better.

 Image size optimization: You know many folks (including me once, silly amateur mistake of mine) don’t know about compressing images to reduce their size in bytes.
-Uploading heavy original images on website not only takes up a lot of website storage but also reduce your the page speed.
+Uploading heavy original images on the website not only takes up a lot of website storage but also reduces your page speed.
 And Page speed is important!

-Imagine yourself trying to load a webpage but it even after 3-4 seconds it doesn’t load.
+Imagine yourself trying to load a webpage but even after 3-4 seconds, it doesn’t load.
 What will you do?
 Bounce back, Right?

-The lighter your image is, faster your page will load.
-If you have a slow page, run a speed test with GTMetrix; this test will your page speed, total page size and size of heavy images (if any).
+The lighter your image is, the faster your page will load.
+If you have a slow page, run a speed test with GTMetrix; this test will your page speed, total page size, and size of heavy images (if any).

 Optimize all images that you use in the content for SEO.
 Always add ‘alt text’ to your images while uploading them.
-You can do this while uploading your image in your media library.
+You can do this while uploading your image to your media library.